C1rb/Abacus/README.md

   Version 1.1.5
   - Added the negative interger operations (which means that you can now solve negative expressions)

+Version 1.2
+- Rearranged the calculator keypad, enlargen the window and C button
+- Paved the way for new feautures to be added

 Feel free to use and improve my code.